carxt/Simple-Borderless/README.md

 # Simple-Borderless
-Dynamic Link Library providing simple hooks for any application that supports windowed mode but not borderless
+Dynamic Link Library providing simple borderless mode hooks for any application that supports windowed mode but not borderless

 ### Installation: